Environmental Specialty Honours

 Introduction to the hydrologic cycle, with an emphasis on the hydrology of British Columbia; description and analysis of the processes of water movement and storage measurements and analysis of hydrologic data.
 Prerequisite: GEOG 213 or 214; GEOG 251 or one of STAT 201, 203 (formerly 103), 205, or 270.
 Quantitative.

-A survey of the climate system, with emphasis on the interactions among its components; radiation, energy and water balances; climate sensitivity and feedbacks; natural and anthropogenic climate change; climate models.
+A survey of the climate system, with emphasis on the interactions among its components; radiation, energy and water balances; carbon cycle; climate sensitivity and feedbacks; natural and human-induced climate change.
 Prerequisite: GEOG 214.
-Recommended: MATH 151 and 152 or MATH 154 and 155 or MATH 157 and 158.
 Quantitative.

 Introduction to the cycling of essential chemical elements through ecosystems.
 Interactions among biological, hydrological, and geological controls on the structure and function of ecosystems and the spatial-temporal scales of elemental cycling are emphasized.
 Environmental problems resulting from disturbance to natural equilibria in the elemental cycles are examined.
 Prerequisite: GEOG 215 or BISC 204 or permission of the instructor.
 Quantitative.